+1 CRAFTON HILLS COLLEGE

-Student Equity Plan
+2 Student Equity Plan

-SIGNATURE PAGE
+3 4 SIGNATURE PAGE

-District: San Bernardino Community College District
+5 District: San Bernardino Community College District

-Date Approved by Board of Trustees: December 11, 2014
+6 Date Approved by Board of Trustees: November 12, 2015

-College President: Chy Mayball
+7

+8

+9

+10 College Presidente

-Dr. Cheryl A. Marshall
+10 11 College President: Dr. Cheryl A. Marshall

+12

+13

-Vice President of Student Services: Pilewell an Mar late
+14 Vice President of Student Services:

-Dr. Rebeccah Warren-Marlatt
+15 Dr. Rebeccah Warren-Marlatt

+16

+17

-vice President of Instruction:
+18 Vice President of Instruction:

-Dr. Bryan Reece
+19 Dr. Bryan Reece

+20

+21

-Academic Senate President:
+22 Academic Senate President:

-Professor Denise Allen Hoyt
+23 Professor Denise Allen Hoyt

+24

+25
-tudent Equity Coordinator/Contact Person: Celestah Wan May (1997)

-Dr. Rebeccah Warren-Marlatt, Vice President, Student Services
+26 Student Equity Coordinator/Contact Person: Dr. Rebeccah Warren-Marlatt, Vice President, Student Services

+27 28 Dr. Rebeccan warren-Mariau, vice President, Student Services

-tudent Equity Coordinator/Contact Person:
+28 29 Student Equity Coordinator/Contact Person:

-Dr/ Rryan Reece Vice President Instruction

-EXECUTIVE SUMMARY

-All of us in the academy and in the culture as a whole are called to renew our minds if we are to transform educational institutions--and society--so that the way we live, teach, and work can reflect our joy in cultural diversity, our passion for justice, and our love of freedom. -bell hooks

-Introduction
+29 30 Dr. Bryan Reece, Vice President, Instruction

+31 Di.
+Bryan Reece, vice i resident, instruction

+32

+33

+55

+34
-Since the opening of Crafton Hills College (CHC) in 1971, more than 100,000 people of all ages, interests, and backgrounds have enrolled at the College.
-Crafton Hills College currently serves approximately 5,500 students.
-Located in the beautiful rolling hills of Yucaipa, Crafton Hills College offers more than 38 majors in the liberal arts and sciences, career and technical studies.
-With its imaginative architecture, manicured grounds and spectacular surroundings, the atmosphere of the College is designed to promote community, reflection, growth and learning.

-An emphasis on diversity, inclusion, and the growth of each individual is clearly stated in the mission, vision, and values of Crafton Hills College.

-- Mission: To advance the educational, career, and personal success of our diverse campus community through engagement and learning. - Vision: Crafton Hills College will be the college of choice for students who seek deep learning, personal growth, a supportive community, and a beautiful collegiate setting. - Values: Crafton Hills College values academic excellence, inclusiveness, creativity, and the advancement of each individual.

-Crafton Hills College demonstrates a commitment to equity and diversity through its major planning processes, curriculum and instructional programs, services and programming, professional development and hiring practices, and research and evaluation priorities.
+35 EXECUTIVE SUMMARY 36 All of us in the academy and in the culture as a whole are called to renew our minds if we 37 38 are to transform educational institutions--and society--so that the way we live, teach, and work can reflect our joy in cultural diversity, our passion for justice, and our love of 39 freedom. -bell hooks 40 Introduction 41 42 Since the opening of Crafton Hills College (CHC) in 1971, more than 100,000 people of all ages, interests, and backgrounds have enrolled at the College.
+Crafton Hills College currently serves 43 approximately 5,500 students.
+Located in the beautiful rolling hills of Yucaipa, Crafton Hills 44 College offers more than 38 majors in the liberal arts and sciences, career and technical 45 studies.
+With its imaginative architecture and spectacular surroundings, the atmosphere of the 46 College is designed to promote community, reflection, growth and learning.
+47 48 An emphasis on diversity, inclusion, and the growth of each individual is clearly stated in the 49 mission, vision, and values of Crafton Hills College.
+50 51 • Mission: To advance the educational, career, and personal success of our diverse 52 campus community through engagement and learning.
+53 54 • Vision: Crafton Hills College will be the college of choice for students who seek deep 55 learning, personal growth, a supportive community, and a beautiful collegiate setting.
+56 57 Values: Crafton Hills College values academic excellence, inclusiveness, creativity, and 58 • the advancement of each individual.
+59 60 Crafton Hills College demonstrates a commitment to equity and diversity through its major 61 62 planning processes, curriculum and instructional programs, services and programming, professional development and hiring practices, and research and evaluation priorities.
+63